 3. Honestly, I'm probably most like Xander: "I laugh in the face of danger, then I run and hide" LOL!
 I'd like to be more like Buffy, or maybe Cordelia.
 I do find the Buffyverse characters very authentic in the way they deal with difficulties, especially death.
 Grief is acknowledged, & they don't always take right actions (as humans do sometimes!).
 But they usually end up dealing with the situation- you can't run from your life or your past for very long!
 And the characters find strength in their relationships & in their inner selves.
 I'd like to think that I fight my demons, and emerge victorious though scarred.

-I would like to say a special thank you to all of you for sharing your experiences with us.
-Everyone of them is touching and inspirational and a true testament to finding the strength to overcome our obstacles.1.
-When I was 19, I met someone I should have never got involved with.
+1. When I was 19, I met someone I should have never got involved with.
 I was never popular with the boys in high school and my first year of college was HORRIBLE and I was interested in no one.
 So when I met this guy who was attractive and funny, I ignored several red flashing warning signs.
 It was fun, I was naieve, and 3 months after we met I end up pregnant.

 I had already decided to transfer to a school closer to home, and had my son right before the beginning of my junior year.
 I was 20 now, and trying desperately to make it work between me and Mr Wrong.
 We were basically living off my financial aid and money from odd jobs he'd get when things got too desperate.
 I always made sure my baby was fed and had diapers, but it was at the expense of my own health.
 4 months after my first son was born, in december of 2006, I got pregnant again.